Myzhar/ldrobot-lidar-ros2/README.md

     ros2 run ldlidar_node ldlidar_node

-the `ldlidar` node is based on the [`ROS2 lifecycle` architecture](https://design.ros2.org/articles/node_lifecycle.html), hence it starts in `UNCONFIGURED` state.
+the `ldlidar` node is based on the [`ROS2 lifecycle` architecture](https://design.ros2.org/articles/node_lifecycle.html), hence it starts in the `UNCONFIGURED` state.
-To configure the node, set all the parameters to the default value, activate the publisher,and try to estabilish a connection, the lifecycle services must be called.
+To configure the node, setting all the parameters to the default value, trying to estabilish a connection, and activating the scan publisher, the lifecycle services must be called.

 Open a new terminal console and enter the following command: